dsonnerat/getting_cleaning_data/CodeBook.md

 The following variables are calculated this way:
 Each variable is the mean of all source data rows that bellong to the couple (subject,activity) The variable name is the same name that exist in the source data.
-In order to have information on their meaning and unit, you can read the information given by the file features.txt and features_info.txt that can be found in the zip https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+In order to have information on their meaning and unit, see section "Detail information on how each variable is calculated" below.

 * 3 tBodyAcc.mean...X
 * 4 tBodyAcc.mean...Y